Month: July 2016

 Day two was actually a couple of weeks later.
 The plan was to ferry up to the 39th street pier.
 When I glanced online it looked like the ferry we were using went there.
 It doesn’t.
 So, we walked.
 We headed back up to Washington Square.

 We were in the city by 9AM this time and the walk wasn’t too bad.
 We also went during the week which, I think, helped.
-Washington Square wasn’t nearly as crowded this time and I got a decent shot of the fountain and the arch without a thousand people milling around.
+Washington Square wasn’t nearly as crowded this time and I got a decent shot of the fountain and the arch without a thousand people milling around it.

 On the north side of Washington Square is “The Row”.
 Greek Revival homes where some of the elite in New York City of the 19th century lived.
 Looks so pretty!
 You’d never know that right next to where I snapped this shot was a huge smelly pile of trash.